amackay42/amackay42.github.io/index.md

 ## John Rachid, Chief Technology Officer

-#### Inseer, inc.
+## Inseer, inc.

-**Testimonial:** "I originally hired Aidan as an intern for the Inseer team.
+"I originally hired Aidan as an intern for the Inseer team.
 His hard work and determination has lead to him becoming a huge member of the inseer team as a Full Stack Engineer.
 He has since shown excellent drive, skill, and confidence.
 His ability to handle what you need is invaluable.
 His ability to self learn and self teach is phenomenal.
 He has continued to be an asset to the Inseer team and displays excellent qualities."

 ## Logan Fladung, Software Engineer 3, Middleware

-#### Chamberlain Group
+## Chamberlain Group

 **Testimonial:** "I've known Aidan since college, where he and I participated in many of the same philanthropy activities.
 He is a smart and resourceful individual who has thrived at a fast-paced startup, demonstrating explosive growth in web development and management skills.
 His dedication and ability to quickly pick up new roles make him an outstanding contributor to any project. "